tomeshnet/toronto-community-network-docs/src/network/network-er-x-sfp.md

 ```
 set protocols static route 199.195.250.208/32 next-hop 192.168.40.1
 ```
-# Appendix A - Babeld - Crosscompile
+# Appendix A - Babeld - Cross-Compile

 Babeld can be cross compiled to work on ER-X as follows